-As of May 22nd, Indiana is in Stage 3 of the governor’s recently-unveiled plan to reopen the state.
-This affects all counties in Indiana except for Cass, Lake and Marion counties, which are set to enter Stage 3 on June 1st
+As of June 12th, Indiana is in Stage 4 of the governor’s recently-unveiled plan to reopen the state.
+This affects all counties in Indiana except Marion County, which is set to enter Stage 4 on June 19th

 - The stay-at-home order is no longer in effect.
 Hoosiers 65 and over and those with high-risk health conditions should remain at home whenever possible